kavya6697/kavya6697/README.md

 # Hi, I am Kavya Ramisetty 👋

-I am a Staff Engineer and a Decision Science Researcher.
-I am passionate about decisions derived by processing uncertain information and believe in AI's explainability power to improve people's understanding about situations and outcomes.
+A Decision Science Researcher and a Staff Engineer.
+Passionate about decisions derived by processing uncertain information and believe in AI's explainability power to improve people's understanding about situations and outcomes.

 ### You can read my research articles at [Google Scholar](https://scholar.google.com/citations?hl=en&user=SlYH23kAAAAJ&view_op=list_works&sortby=pubdate)